richrace/RemoteApp/README.md

 Artem Kramarenko's work on making a Rhodes validator.
 Accessed Dec 10 2011 [GitHub](https://github.com/artemk/rh-validatable)

 akquinet A.G.'s jquery-toastmessage-plugin.
 This is released under the Apache 2.0 License.
-Accessed Fed 24 2012 [GitHub](http://akquinet.github.com/jquery-toastmessage-plugin/).
+Accessed Feb 24 2012 [GitHub](http://akquinet.github.com/jquery-toastmessage-plugin/).
 The Apache 2.0 License can be found in the folder with the code (/public/jquery-toastmessage-plugin).

 Using Rail's Active Record to constantize XBMC Commands - Released under MIT Licence.
 Accessed Dec 15 2011 [GitHub Source](https://github.com/rails/rails/blob/6c367a0d787705746f262d0bd5ad8c4f13a8c809/activesupport/lib/active_support/inflector/methods.rb#L212) | [GitHub Root](https://github.com/rails/rails) | [API Document](http://api.rubyonrails.org/classes/ActiveSupport/Inflector.html#method-i-constantize)

+LazyLoad Plugin for JQuery.
+Using this plugin helped with getting/loading of images within the Movie List.
+It is released under the MIT Licence, I have added one line of code to get it to request to download a missing image, on line 97.
+Accessed 24 April 2012 [Project Home](http://www.appelsiini.net/projects/lazyload).

 Icons used from within this project are from: